AnyFetch/developers.anyfetch.com/guides/projections.md

 * A projector for `title`, used to display the document in one line;
 * A projector for `snippet`, used after a query to render small results;
 * A projector to display the document in `full`.
-Note that this *does not* contain all metadatas, since most of them are not relevant to the end user.
+Note that this *does not* contain all metadata, since most of them are not relevant to the end user.

 > In some cases, the document will have no document-type.
-In this case, the original metadatas will be returned in full, without any projection.
+In this case, the original metadata will be returned in full, without any projection.